 A cross-sectional study was conducted using a self-administered online questionnaire distributed to Jordanian clinical medical students, interns, and junior residents.
 From 525 initial responses, 456 participants met the inclusion criteria.
-VVS was defined operationally based on self-report of episodes and typical triggers.
+VVS was defined based on the clinical criteria from the self-responded questionnaires.

 Keywords: Syncope; Vaso Vagal Syncope; Smoking; Pathogenesis; Autonomic Dysfunction; Smoking Effects; Cross-Sectional Study

-The pathophysiology involves NO-mediated vasodilation during VVS episodes (220% urinary cGMP increase versus 67% decrease in controls)[4], while smoking appears to modulate autonomic responses by reducing baseline vagal tone while enhancing sympathetic vasoconstriction, potentially offering cerebral perfusion protection during arrhythmias [13].
-Familial studies reveal important predispositions, demonstrating 32% VVS prevalence among 62 medical students and 228 relatives, with a median first faint age of 14 years.
+The pathophysiology involves NO-mediated vasodilation during VVS episodes (220% urinary cGMP increase versus 67% decrease in controls)[4], while smoking appears to modulate autonomic responses by reducing baseline vagal tone while offering cerebral perfusion protection during arrhythmias trough enhancing sympathetic vasoconstriction[13].
+Familial studies of 62 medical students and 228 relatives, with a median first faint age of 14 years reveal important predispositions, demonstrating 32% VVS prevalence.
 Transmission patterns show stronger maternal inheritance (affecting both sexes) while paternal inheritance significantly impacts only sons.

 Despite this background, the specific relationship between smoking and VVS risk remains unexplored in medical trainees.